IBM/node-red-dsx-workflow/data/README.md

-The data files in the data directory - olympics.csv and dictionary.csv have been downloaded from https://www.kaggle.com/the-guardian/olympic-games.
+The files in this directory - olympics.csv and dictionary.csv have been downloaded from https://www.kaggle.com/the-guardian/olympic-games.
 Please visit the site for the terms and conditions for usage of the data.